-- Integration of personal development, liberal arts, and professional/ career studies in an individualized program of study. - Development of writing skills. - Development of critical thinking skills. - Development of interdisciplinary problem-solving skills. - Emphasis on breadth of academic experience rather than development of a traditional major. - Inclusion of applied research and interdisciplinary projects. - Emphasis on global and multicultural perspectives.
+- Integration of personal development, liberal arts, and professional/career studies in an individualized program of study. - Development of writing skills. - Development of critical thinking skills. - Development of interdisciplinary problem-solving skills. - Emphasis on breadth of academic experience rather than development of a traditional major. - Inclusion of applied research and interdisciplinary projects. - Emphasis on global and multicultural perspectives.

-Interdisciplinary Studies students are expected to incorporate clearly articulated educational and career goals into an individual plan of study and rationale that includes the required major courses and additional courses from the University Catalog addressing the specific theme, problem, or issue.
-The plan of study must be approved by the Interdisciplinary Studies Director; each student then presents her or his plan at a meeting of the Interdisciplinary Studies Faculty Advisory Committee for final approval.
+Interdisciplinary Studies are expected to incorporate clearly articulated educational and career goals into an individual plan of study and rationale that includes the required major courses and additional courses from the University Catalog addressing the specific theme, problem, or issue.
+The plan of study must be approved by the Interdisciplinary Studies Director; each student then presents her or his plan at a meeting of the Interdisciplinary Studies Faculty Advisor Committee for final approval.

-REQUIRED IDS CORE COURSES:

-HUM 3050 The Idea of Justice or

-HUM 3080 The Nature and Scope of Inquiry or
+REQUIRED IDS CORE COURSES: HUM 3050 The Idea of Justice or HUM 3080 The Nature and Scope of Inquiry or

-HUM 3090 Holocaust: Issues and Themes in the Genocide of
+HUM 3090 Holocaust: Issues and Themes in the Genocide e of

-European Jewry or HUM 3110 Do Animals Matter?
+European Jewry or

+HUM 3210 Do Animals Matter?
 (SSC) or

-110111 3110 Bo i minute i (BBC) of

-Approved upper-division elective 3-4 s.h.
+Approved upper-division elective 3 -4 s.h.

 IDS 3000 Social Change and Challenges 3 s.h.

 IDS 3020 Introduction to Interdisciplinary Studies 3 s.h.

 IDS 4950 Senior Seminar 3 s.h.

 WRT 3100 Advanced Composition 3 s.h.

+Individualized Theme Studies: Course work ag reed

+with the Interdisciplinary Studies Director 20- 21 s.h.

+36 s.h.